-- 1. Control and responsibilities are as outlined: - a.
-The responsibility for the entire safety arrangements in accordance with the bye-laws and the allocation of the ranges is invested in the Reserve Forces and Cadet Association for the North West of England and The Isle of Man (NW RFCA) Altcar Training Camp Hightown, Merseyside L38 8AF - b.
-The Ranges are maintained by the staff at Altcar Training Camp and Range complex in conjunction with NW RFCA personnel. - c.
-The Range Liaison Officer is responsible for ensuring that those allocated Ranges comply with the safety regulations and individual Range Standing Orders. - d.
-All military units including cadets, police and civilian rifle clubs are to ensure, especially those personnel responsible for running ranges, that they abide by the rules and regulations governing each individual range and comply with them fully. - e.
-Range Conducting Officers (RCOs)/Firing Point Officers (FPOs) are to ensure they sign the relevant Land Range Log MOD 906 Indoor Range only,MOD 906A all other ranges.
+1. Control and responsibilities are as outlined:

+a.
+The responsibility for the entire safety arrangements in accordance with the bye-laws and the allocation of the ranges is invested in the Reserve Forces and Cadet Association for the North West of England and The Isle of Man (NWRFCA) Altcar Training Camp Hightown, Merseyside L38 8AF b.
+The Ranges are maintained by the staff at Altcar Training Camp and Range complex in conjunction with NW RFCA personnel.

+c.
+The Range Liaison Officer is responsible for ensuring that those allocated Ranges comply with the safety regulations and individual Range Standing Orders.

+d.
+All military units including cadets, police and civilian rifle clubs are to ensure, especially those personnel responsible for running ranges, that they abide by the rules and regulations governing each individual range and comply with them fully.

+e.
+Range Conducting Officers (RCOs)/Firing Point Officers (FPOs) are to ensure they sign the relevant Land Range Log MOD 906.